COVID: Germany in lockdown lethargy | DW | 26.02.2021

 After weeks of snow and subzero temperatures, there is a touch of spring in the air in late February in Berlin.
 Thousands of people are out on the streets.
 In busy areas, just a handful wear masks.
-Although non-essential retailers remain closed and eateries are only open for take-away, long lines snake outside every coffee shop, artisanal bakery and outdoor food market.
+Although nonessential retailers remain closed and eateries are only open for takeouts, long lines snake outside every coffee shop, artisanal bakery and outdoor food market.

 It would be easy to forget that Germany has been in lockdown for nearly four months and strict contact limits remain in place.